ethereumproject/ECIPs/sample.md

 If there are multiple contributors, each should be on a separate line using markdown dash lists.

 #### Auxiliary Files
 ECIPs may include auxiliary files such as diagrams.
-Such files must be named <number>-<shortname>-Y.ext, where <number> is the numbered of the directory the ECIP occupies, the <shortname> is the shortname without the "2/" and the "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+Such files must be named <number>-<shortname>-<Y>.<ext>, where "<number>" is the number of the directory the ECIP occupies, the "<shortname>" is the shortname without the integer and slash and the "<Y>" is a serial number (starting at 1), and "<ext>" is replaced by the actual file extension (e.g. "png").

-For example 2-COSS-4.png refers to a png image located in the `2` directory which is ECIP `2/COSS`.
+For example 2-COSS-4.png refers to a png image located in the directory named `2` which is ECIP `2/COSS`, and it is the 4th image in the directory.

 #### Transferring ECIP Ownership
 It occasionally becomes necessary to transfer ownership of ECIPs to a new champion.
-In general, we'd like to retain the original author as a co-author of the transferred ECIP, but that's really up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the ECIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
-A bad reason to transfer ownership is because you don't agree with the direction of the ECIP.
-We try to build consensus around a ECIP, but if that's not possible, you can always submit a competing ECIP.
+In general, we'd like to retain the original editor as a co-editor of the transferred ECIP, but that's really up to the original editor.
+A good reason to transfer ownership is because the original editor no longer has the time or interest in updating or following the ECIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
+A bad reason to transfer ownership is because one doesn't agree with the direction of the ECIP.
+We try to build rough consensus around a ECIP, but if that's not possible, you can always submit a competing ECIP by forking the ECIP, selecting the next available directory number and using the same shortname.
+It's *preferred* that the community work together on an ECIP and not just fork haphazardly.
+The key here is to put down your ego and understand the problems of the community, not just your narrow viewpoint.

-If you are interested in assuming ownership of an ECIP, send a message asking to take over, addressed to both the original author and the ECIP editor.
-If the original author doesn't respond to email in a timely manner, the ECIP editor will make a unilateral decision (it's not like such decisions can't be reversed :).
+If you are interested in assuming ownership of an ECIP, send a message, addressed to the ECIP editor, asking to take over.
+If the original editor doesn't respond to email in a timely manner, the willing ECIP editor may make a unilateral decision (such decisions can be reversed).
+Be kind and mature about this process.

-#### ECIP Editors
-The current ECIP editors are
-  * All volunteers in the Ethereum Classic Project github organization

-#### ECIP Editor Responsibilities & Workflow
-For each new ECIP that comes in, an editor does the following:

-* Read the ECIP to check if it is ready: sound and complete.
-The ideas must make technical sense, even if they don't seem likely to be accepted.
-* The title should accurately describe the content.
-* Edit the ECIP for language (spelling, grammar, sentence structure, etc.), markup (for reST EWIPs), code style

-If the ECIP isn't ready, the editor will send it back to the author for revision, with specific instructions.

-Once the EIP is ready for the repository, the EIP editor will:

-* Assign a EIP number (almost always just the next available number)

-* Accept the corresponding pull request

-* List the EIP in [[README.md]]

-* Send email back to the EIP author with next step.

-Many EIPs are written and maintained by developers with write access to the Ethereum codebase.
-The EIP editors monitor EIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

-The editors don't pass judgment on EIPs.
-We merely do the administrative & editorial part.
-Except for times like this, there's relatively low volume.

 ### Rationale
-For Ethereum implementers, EIPs are a convenient way to track the progress of their implementation.
-Ideally each implementation maintainer would list the EIPs that they have implemented.
+ECIPs are a convenient way to track the progress of their implementations.
+Ideally each set of implementation maintainers would list the ECIP composition that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

-EIPs are intend to replace the venerable etherpads which described the initial PoC (Proof of Concept) and strike a balance between ease of accessibility and trackablity.

 ### Implementation
 * Read and understand [1/C4](1/C4).